-Does organization equal productivity to you or do you feel that organization is just a negative word fraught with unpleasant, menial, and tedious tasks?
+Does organization equal productivity to you or do you see organization as a negative fraught with unpleasant, tedious tasks?
 Perhaps you’ve decided you just weren’t born with the ‘organizational gene’ and have entertained the thought of just giving up?

-Let’s look at a common scenario: you walk past your work desk, you see a stack of mail in varying stages from read and unopened, new coupons for your favorite fast-food restaurant, and that unread New York Times Bestselling novel you hope to someday get around to reading.
+Let’s look at a common scenario: you walk past your work desk, you see a stack of mail in varying stages from read to unopened.
+New coupons for your favorite fast-food restaurant, and that unread New York Times Bestselling novel you hope to someday get around to reading, are mixed in and part of the pile threatening an avalanche.
 Meanwhile your elusive phone charger finally makes an appearance, woven chaotically through a mountainous pile of newspapers, credit card bills, and notebooks.

 Does this sound familiar?